renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-tools.md

 6. Open the **Playground**.
 Ask the agent to summarize recent tech news.
 The agent calls the MCP server function `fetch` and returns the summary.
-This confirms the MCP server is connected, and its tools are being used in Langflow.
+This confirms the MCP server is connected, and its tools are being used in Aiexec.

 For more information, see [MCP server](/mcp-server).

 ### MCP Server-Sent Events (SSE) mode {#mcp-sse-mode}

 :::important
-If you're using **Langflow for Desktop**, the default address is `http://127.0.0.1:7868/`.
+If you're using **Aiexec for Desktop**, the default address is `http://127.0.0.1:7868/`.
 :::

-The MCP component's SSE mode connects your flow to the Langflow MCP server through the component.
+The MCP component's SSE mode connects your flow to the Aiexec MCP server through the component.
 This allows you to use all flows within your [project](/concepts-overview#projects) as tools within a flow.

 1. In the **MCP connection** component, select **SSE**.
 A default address appears in the **MCP SSE URL** field.
-2. In the **MCP SSE URL** field, modify the default address to point at the SSE endpoint of the Langflow server you're currently running.
+2. In the **MCP SSE URL** field, modify the default address to point at the SSE endpoint of the Aiexec server you're currently running.
 The default value is `http://localhost:7860/api/v1/mcp/sse`.
 3. In the **MCP connection** component, click <Icon name="RefreshCw" aria-label="Refresh"/> to retrieve the server's list of **Tools**.
 4. Click the **Tools** field.